OCaml Outreachy Internships

 Extend OCaml's GeoJSON Library to Support TopoJSON

 TopoJSON is an extension to GeoJSON to encode topology.
 This allows for redundant data to be removed and file sizes to be greatly reduced.
 This is often very desirable especially when working with data in the browser.
-This project looks to extend `ocaml-geojson` to support TopoJSON.
+This project looks to extend ocaml-geojson

 Winter 2021